Skip to content

 alert(1)test

-lineProps://strictHtml only applies to the rules in the current line.
+lineProps://strictHtml only applies to the line where the rule is located